 A: By hydraulic unbalance, I take it that you are referring to internal hydraulic forces in a pump.
 Fans can experience similar interference from wind.
-Unbalance will manifest itself at exactly 1 times the running speed.
+Unbalance will manifest itself at exactly 1 time the running speed.
 The unbalance vibration amplitude will be exhibited primarily in the radial direction.
-If you see a lot of axial vibration (50% or more of the radial) then you likely have additional problems that are not balance related.
+If you see a lot of axial vibration (50% or more of the radial) then you likely have additional problems that are not balance-related.

 For hydraulic problems, look for an additional frequency equal to the number of vanes times the running speed.
-Hydraulic instability in a pump is often seen in spectrums as low frequency broad-banded vibration below the running speed.
+Hydraulic instability in a pump is often seen in spectrums as low-frequency broad-banded vibration below the running speed.
 Often, hydraulic problems are accompanied by cavitation.
-There are specific Shock Pulse measurements which will help you identify cavitation.
+There are specific Shock Pulse measurements that will help you identify cavitation.

 Q: On a balance stand, ideally you would want to be at running speed.
 Most of the time this is not possible due to size/mass etc. How much difference does it make if you can only run at slower speeds such as 30% of operating RPM?